 With an Asia transformed by the rise of China and India, and a world preoccupied with security issues, the current century has been defined by global strategic challenges.
 At the Strategic & Defence Studies Centre (SDSC), you can acquire the analytical frameworks you need to understand the complexity of this contemporary strategic environment, and Australia’s place in it.

-Asia’s strategic transformation the conduct of operations across the spectrum of conflict, including counter insurgency global security issues such as the use of terrorism by extremist group strategic policy options for Australia and the region the allocation of defence and intelligence resources in responding to these issues.
+The Centre’s programs allows students to investigate areas such as Asia’s strategic transformation the conduct of operations across the spectrum of conflict, including counter insurgency global security issues such as the use of terrorism by extremist group strategic policy options for Australia and the region the allocation of defence and intelligence resources in responding to these issues.

-The Centre offers two Master programs:
+The SDSC offers two Masters programs: